StuntsPT/Structure_threader/docs/external.md

 the next few sections.

 ## Structure_threader helper scripts
-The directory "helper_scripts" contains three scripts that will install *STRUCTURE*, *fastStructre* and *MavericK* respectively in a *semi* automatic way.
+The directory "helper_scripts" contains three scripts that will install *Structure*, *fastStructre* and *MavericK* respectively in a *semi* automatic way.

 All scripts default the programs' install locations to ~/Software/<program_name>.
 You can change this in the scripts themselves should you wish to change this location.

 ### install_structure.sh
-This script will download and install STRUCTURE.
+This script will download and install Structure.

 #### Requirements